enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/lists/index.md

 	{/* Array */}
 </Repeater>
 ```
 For Kitten Browser, `Kitten` will be the `childComponent` and we'll add an array of names as our data source, since our photos are random.
 We've also included an optional prop for Repeater, `indexProp`, which configures the property of `childComponent` that will receive the index of the data within the array.
+The default value of `indexProp` is `data-index`, so it would be added in the data attributes of the rendered DOM element.
+We're going to be computing a value for the image URL of a `Kitten` in the next section and that computed prop will use the `index` property as part of its value.

 Below are the updates to `./src/App/App.js`; the rest of the source has been omitted for brevity.
 ```js